giantswarm/oauth2-proxy-app/README.md

             serviceName: oauth2-proxy
             servicePort: 4180
     ```

-    If SSL is enabled, add the same certificate from the existing ingress, to the oauth2 ingress.
+    If TLS is enabled, add the same certificate from the existing ingress, to the oauth2 ingress.

 3. Add to Service URL to the list of allowed Callback URLs in [Auth0](https://manage.auth0.com/#/):